Hur Do-hwan: Professional career

 Signed by the Doosan Bears in after graduation from Dankook University, Hur began his rookie season in the Bears' second team.
 He was promoted to the 26-man first team roster in the middle of the season but was relegated to the second team again due to the ligament injury to his elbow, playing in only one game as a substitute catcher.

 Hur was waived by the team after the 2007 season, and served his two years of military duty as a public service agent.

 In when he was discharged from military duty, Hur signed a one-year contract as a free agent with the Nexen Heroes.
 He started his 2011 season playing for the Heroes' second team in the Futures League.
 On June 1, Hur was called up to the Heroes' first team after a waist injury landed the starting catcher Kang Kwi-Tae on the disabled list.
 On June 2, he hit an RBI double off reliever Bryan Corey against the Lotte Giants.
 On June 10, Hur played in his first starting lineup as a catcher.
-On June 16, Hur went 2-for-4 with 2 RBI against the Doosan Bears, and he subsequently earned a regular spot behind the plate for the Heroes.
+On June 16, Hur went 2-for-4 with 2 RBI against the Bears, and he subsequently earned a regular spot behind the plate for the Heroes.